 For a small price, you can rent an interactive audio guide at the museum that gives you new insights into the life and work of Vincent van Gogh.
 The guide is available in eleven languages.

-I hope this post helped you to better plan your visit to the Van Gogh Museum.
+With these tips in mind, your visit to the Van Gogh Museum can be a rewarding experience.
+Enjoy your visit!
 If you have any other tips, feel free to leave a comment in the comment section below.

 This article is part of the GPSmyCity iOS app.
 You can download it, read this article offline and obtain travel directions (by foot, car or bicycle) to the places mentioned in this article.
 Click here to download it.